-Age spots do not require treatment, although it's possible to treat them cosmetically with bleaching creams or laser treatments.
+Age spots do not require treatment, although it's possible to treat them cosmetically with fading creams or laser treatments.
 If melanoma is diagnosed before it has spread to other organs, it is highly curable.
 Melanoma must be surgically removed.
-Depending on the size of the lesion, melanoma can sometimes be removed in your dermatologist's office.
+Depending on the size of the lesion, melanoma can sometimes be removed in a dermatologist's office.
 If melanoma has invaded deep into the skin or spread to other organs, chemotherapy or radiation therapy may be necessary.